Search This Blog

 Stanley Dance: "Look in your own back yard."

-The Chicago chapter of the Duke Ellington Society (dubbed the "Ray Nance Chapter" by our unofficial leader, Don Miller).
+The Chicago chapter of the Duke Ellington Society (dubbed the "Ray Nance Chapter" by our leader, Don Miller).
 As far as my listening was concerned, Don was indispensable; he had a sizeable collection of Ellington records and was happy to make cassette copies for me.
 Beyond this, Don was a sparkplug for Ellington gatherings, locally and internationally, including one in Chicago in 1984.
 He used to tell me, "I have only two heroes: Duke Ellington and Thomas Jefferson" (I wonder what he was thinking when he saw my set of The Selected Works of V.I.
 Lenin).

 \

 Don lived alone in the Hyde Park area, near the University of Chicago.
 He seemed to devote his entire life to the study of Duke Ellington, and the slogan he initiated, "All for the love of Duke," was taken up internationally as a battle cry in the 1980s.
+He also used to tell me, "I have only two heroes: Duke Ellington and Thomas Jefferson."
+He called communists "red fascists," so I wonder what he thought when he saw on my bookshelf the three-volume Selected Works of V. I. Lenin.

 It was also my great fortune to meet and forge a long friendship with Adrienne Alyce Claerbaut (nee Morris), who was the niece of Billy Strayhorn.
 Over a great part of her life, Alyce has devoted herself to the cause of Strayhorn's music.